 It can be very hard to stop your house bunny from digging behavior which unfortunately most bunnies do at one time or another.
-This natural instinct is very strong, and their wild side always seems to take over when your back is turned.
+This instinct is extraordinarily strong, and their wild side always seems to take over when your back is turned.

 This is why if you notice your bunny trying to dig in your home it's important to take action with some simple bunny proofing as soon as possible before significant amount of damage is done and the constant distraction of having to jump up every time it start spoils the time you are supposed to be spending relaxing and enjoying time together.